CadQuery/cadquery/doc/workplane.rst

 ---------------------------

-As you work in CadQuery, each operation returns a new Workplane object with the result of that operations.
+As you work in CadQuery, each operation returns a new Workplane object with the result of that operation.
 Each Workplane object has a list of objects, and a reference to its parent.

 You can always go backwards to older operations by removing the current object from the stack.
 For example::